 Chatham Academy welcomes students without bias towards sex, age, race, ethnicity, nationality, sexual orientation, gender identity, or disability.

-* All course offerings are available, but offered based of student and student population needs
+* All course offerings are available, but offered based on student and student population needs

 Math Computation